Part 1 Preliminary

 8 Back-up power supply

-A private health facility must have a back-up power supply in place that is capable of maintaining essential services, including the following—
+A private health facility must have a back-up power supply in place that is capable of maintaining essential services, including the following—(a) lighting in all clinical and patient areas of the facility,(b) operating theatres,(c) life support systems.

 9 Waste and hazardous substances